pygae/galgebra/doc/dev/bumping-python.md

 ## Tracking issue pattern

 Python bumps often uncover several independent blocking issues (compat failures, notebook output changes).
-Use the **tracking issue** pattern: one tracker issue for the overall bump, sub-issues for each blocker, a PR per sub-issue.
-See [Bumping the SymPy dependency](bumping-sympy.md) for a detailed description of this pattern.
+Use the **tracking issue** pattern to keep each PR small and reviewable:

+1. Open a *tracker* issue describing the overall goal (e.g. "Bump Python to 3.10–3.12").
+Keep it focused on the goal — do not list specific errors.
+2. For each blocking problem found during testing, open a *sub-issue* describing only that problem.
+3. Add a comment to the tracker referencing all sub-issues.
+4. Open a PR for each sub-issue independently.
+5. Once all sub-PRs are merged, open the final bump PR and close the tracker.